Axway/flowmanager/README.md

 The `down` command stops containers, and removes containers, networks, anonymous volumes, and images created by `up`.
 You can use the `-v` option to remove named volumes declared in the `volumes` section of the Compose file, and anonymous volumes attached to containers.

-***BE CAREFULL*** When using the Flow Central Docker image in production, the following command `docker-compose down -v` will remove any persistent data associated with your Flow Central containers.
+***BE CAREFUL*** When using the Flow Manager Docker image in production, the following command `docker-compose down -v` will remove any persistent data associated with your Flow Manager containers.
-***It will essentially result in a clean slate for your Flow Central services.***
+***It will essentially result in a clean slate for your Flow Manager services.***

-#### 3. Start the Flow Central service
+#### 3. Start the Flow Manager service

-From the folder where the `docker-compose.yml` file is located, you can start the Flow Central service using `start` if it was stopped using `stop`.
+From the folder where the `docker-compose.yml` file is located, you can start the Flow Manager service using `start` if it was stopped using `stop`.

 ```console
 docker-compose start
 ```

-#### 4. Stop Flow Central service
+#### 4. Stop Flow Manager service

 From the folder where the `docker-compose.yml` file is located, you can stop the containers using the command: